HOW FAR HAS CORONAVIRUS SPREAD IN MINNESOTA AND WISCONSIN?

 The best way to apply is online at UIMN.org, because the call centers are mainly designed for people who don't have computers, or don't read English.

 Minnesota's unemployment insurance program provides up to 26 weeks of benefits, with checks equal to 50% of your normal paycheck up to $740 per week.
 That's generous compared to most states.

 It normally takes one to two weeks for the first check to arrive, but officials are asking for people to be patient because of the sudden high demand.

 There's also a system to help workers who aren't laid off but have their hours cut back substantially.
 Employers can apply to the state's Shared Work program to get partial unemployment to augment workers' pay.

 Specific financial relief is available to Minnesota's veterans, and for small businesses.
 More information for workers and businesses can be found at mn.gov/deed.

 WHAT ABOUT PETS?

-Researchers in Hong Kong recently reported that cats and dogs can't pass the coronavirus to humans, but they can test positive for low levels of the pathogen if they catch it from their owner.
+Researchers in Hong Kong reported that cats and dogs can't pass the coronavirus to humans, but they can test positive for low levels of the pathogen if they catch it from their owner.